 Fearing the future is a normal human habit but what is not normal is fearing a doomsday scenario to the point where it begins controlling your life.

 I hope some of these doomsday anxiety tips can be of help to you or someone you know.
-Let me know in the comment section if you think of something I might have missed in my list.
+Learning how to stop worrying about the end of the world is easier said than done but it can happen. let me know in the comment section if you think of something I might have missed in my list.

 Thanks for reading and please share with anyone that would benefit from this information.